National Botanical Garden Shah Alam: History

 National Botanic Gardens Shah Alam (TBNSA) was constructed on 24 April 1986, known as Taman Pertanian Bukit Cerakah (the Bukit Cherakah Agricultural Park).
 It is located in the Bukit Cherakah Forest Reserve that was constituted in 1909.
-In the year of 1991, the name was changed to Taman Pertanian Malaysia Bukit Cahaya Seri Alam.
-In the year of 2007, TBNSA has finally got its current name, Taman Botani Negara Shah Alam.
+In 1991, the name was changed to Taman Pertanian Malaysia Bukit Cahaya Seri Alam.
+In 2007, TBNSA has finally got its current name, Taman Botani Negara Shah Alam.
 The garden was established on the forest reserve area of Bukit Cerakah which served as a reservoir for the water for the people of Shah Alam.

 The forest is a red meranti-keruing forest, consist of various Dipterocarpaceae such as Seraya and Meranti.
 There are also a few hills that can be hiked along the paved trail.
 The highest point is the Bukit Sapu Tangan (200m asl), on top of the hill, there's a lookout point that provide the view of the city of Shah Alam.
 The trails from the hill connect with adjacent forested areas outside TBNSA, including Shah Alam Community Forest.